Joko Anwar's Nightmares and Daydreams

-Joko Anwar's Nightmares and Daydreams (or simply Nightmares and Daydreams) is a science fiction supernatural horror mystery anthology television series created by the namesake filmmaker.
+Joko Anwar's Nightmares and Daydreams (or simply Nightmares and Daydreams) is a supernatural horror mystery anthology television series created by the namesake filmmaker.
 It features seven interconnected science fiction stories set in Jakarta, some of which were co-written and directed by Anwar along with various filmmakers.
 It premiered on 14 June 2024 on Netflix.

 Premise

 The series features stories "about ordinary people encountering strange phenomena" with multiple storylines which "intersect with each other and lead to a dramatic denouement", set in Jakarta spanning over three decades.
 Anwar mentioned that the stories were inspired by social and political issues in Indonesia.